 Welcome to Drexel!
 3 steps and you're here!

 Step 1.
-Review the Drexel Preview Online
+Complete the Drexel Preview Online

 Step 2.
-Attend Orientation
+Pre-register & Attend Orientation

 Orientation is an on-campus event where new students and families are able to meet each other and other members of the Drexel community.
 Workshops presented at Orientation offer a comprehensive overview of the Drexel experience that equips new students and families with the tools necessary to make a successful transition to Drexel.